PGCert Deaf Education (International Pathway) / Overview

 Always contact the department if you are unsure which fee applies to your qualification.

 There are no additional course expenses if learners have access to the internet and access to a computer for their studies.
 The course is fully accessible online as a distance learner.
-There is no requirement for learners on this route to attend on-campus.
+There is no requirement for learners on this route to travel to Manchester or attend on-campus.

 Policy on additional costs